 - Prepare for all-weather possibility.
 Ensure your student have warm clothes, comfy shoes and wet weather gear.

 Have fun!
 The forest is an amazing place.
 Get involved and enjoy the adventure with your students.

-The Year 5/6 program costs $200 per class for school in the North and $250 for Southern school, which also includes a class visit.
+The Year 5/6 program costs $150 per class, which also includes a potential class visit.